 Specchio d’Italia is a Specchio dei tempi project which takes the solidarity model of our foundation to twenty cities.
 Despite having deep and heartfelt Turin roots, in recent years we have in fact often appeared outside the borders of Piedmont.
 We did it, as a tradition, on the push of interventions linked to the emergency, starting to move in an increasingly structured, more continuous, more effective way.

-At Christmas, however, for the first time, we will take our historic initiative to the poorest and loneliest elderly in Rome, Genoa and Trieste: the Thirteenth Salary of Friendship.
+At Christmas, for the first time, we will take our historic initiative to the poorest and loneliest elderly in Rome, Genoa, Bari, Milan and Sassari: the Thirteenth Salary of Friendship.
 We will donate a € 300 cheque to everyone over 70 involved and hope to raise enough funds to help thousands.
 Together we can do it.

 We have grown and today we are able to give hope to other regions as well.
 We work in Genoa, for the rebirth of Fegino, a highly disadvantaged suburban area where 400 children live to whom we offer after-school activities and entertainment.
 We are also in Rome, in the degraded buildings of Bastogi, which are unregulated and yet host 2000 people, mostly Italians.
 Among them there are 300 children and teenagers, whom we are trying to keep away from petty crime through schooling.
 We are working in Milan too, together with Cooperativa La strada, to fight school abandonment when students are one step away from qualifying from middle school.